Earlier this year in March, OPPO introduced the Reno11 Series in Kenya, featuring the OPPO Reno11 F 5G, Reno12 5G, and the Reno12 Pro 5G.

 The plastic build also contributes to its durability.
 However, one drawback is the glossy frame, which tends to attract fingerprints.
 A matte finish like the back would have been preferable, but the included case helps mitigate this issue.

-My review unit comes in this beautiful Olive Green, though the phone is also available in Amber Orange for those who prefer a bolder look.
 Turning to the back, OPPO has moved away from the rectangular camera island of the Reno11 F 5G in favor of a circular ring that houses the cameras, flash, and an intriguing feature called Halo Light.

 The Halo Light is a customizable circular light that offers different light effects based on what you’re doing—whether it’s charging, receiving notifications, taking calls, or gaming.
-I must say, I prefer the back design of the Reno12 F 5G over its predecessor.

 The back also features the words “AI CAMERA SYSTEM” beside the lenses, hinting at the camera capabilities that we’ll dive into later.